Strong intents

 “I have a problem with repayment”

-The first two sentences contain phrases commonly used to ask about repayment schedules.
-The third one, although still related to repayment, asks for a different kind of action than the first two.
-The phrases used in these two situations will never overlap.
-You can save a lot of time by applying this distinction right from the beginning.
+The first two sentences contain commonly used phrases related to repayment schedules.
+However, the third sentence, although still related to repayment, asks for a different type of action compared to the first two.
+By recognizing this distinction early on, you can save significant time and effort in intent development.